Is that first cup of coffee your favorite part of the morning?

 - Built-in automatic milk wand has to be removed and cleaned with water

 - Noisier than some other models

 With over 100 years of experience, DeLonghi has a well-established reputation for providing best-in-class coffee makers for professionals and at-home coffee enthusiasts alike.

-The DeLonghi Magnifica is an excellent option for those making coffee for more than one person (or who want to enjoy having multiple cups of coffee without topping off the water reservoir), but it’s one of the loudest machines on the market.
+The DeLonghi Magnifica coffee machine is an excellent option for those making coffee for more than one person (or who want to enjoy having multiple cups of coffee without topping off the water reservoir), but it’s one of the loudest machines on the market.